 - Honorary Board Member, The Anti-Defamation League’s New York Regional Board and Former Vice Chairperson

 Mr. Hershenson served on Mayor-Elect Bill de Blasio’s Transition Subcommittee for Education; the New York City Department of Consumer Affairs’ Consumers Council, appointed by Mayor Michael Bloomberg; and as a member of the Steering Committee of the One NYC One Nation Initiative, a partnership between the Mayor’s Office of Immigrant Affairs, The New York Community Trust and One Nation.
-He previously served as CUNY’s Chief of Staff to the NYC Regional Economic Development Council; Senior Advisor for Communications to the 2010 New York City Charter Revision Commission; member, Ogilvy and Mather Diversity Advisory Board; member of the NYS Board of Regents / University of the State of New York Technology Policy and Practices Council (current); member of the United Negro College Fund Scholarship Committee; and member of the Board of Advisors of The New York City Council of Churches; board member of the Jewish Community Relations Council of New York Inc. (JCRC-NY); and a board member of the Hispanic Federation.
+He previously served as CUNY’s Chief of Staff to the NYC Regional Economic Development Council; Senior Advisor for Communications to the 2010 New York City Charter Revision Commission; member, Ogilvy and Mather Diversity Advisory Board; member of the NYS Board of Regents / University of the State of New York Technology Policy and Practices Council (current); member of the United Negro College Fund Scholarship Committee; member of the Board of Advisors of The New York City Council of Churches; board member of the Jewish Community Relations Council of New York Inc. (JCRC-NY); and a board member of the Hispanic Federation.

 Prior local, national and state-wide public service: appointment by former President Jimmy Carter to the National Advisory Committee on Education; appointment by former Governor Carey as one of five Commissioners on the Temporary State Commission on the Future of Postsecondary Education and the Task Force on State Aid to Education; appointments by Senator Kenneth P. LaValle and former Assembly Speaker Stanley Fink to the State Consumer Advisory Committee; and as Chair of the New York State Standardized Testing Advisory Board.
 He served as a member of The Council for Advancement and Support of Education (CASE) Commission on Communications and Marketing and also on the Executive Committee of the National Association of State Universities and Land-Grant Colleges (NASULGC) Council on University Relations and Development.
 He co-chaired the Transition Committee on Education for Brooklyn Borough President Eric Adams.